pgrunde/go-http-primer/README.md

 ## Simple Server

 So one cool thing to know about Go is that is has an [awesome standard library of packages](https://golang.org/pkg/) and a built in [HTTP package](https://golang.org/pkg/net/http/) that includes its own [testing toolkit](https://golang.org/pkg/net/http/httptest/).
 That toolkit is used with Go's built in [testing framework](https://golang.org/pkg/testing/).
 Were going to build an example web app with that HTTP package.

+### The first response

+[Here on this commit](https://github.com/gSchool/go-http/tree/7865f5199c47bce852ff45f01050116796ed5153) we can see the beginning of a baby server, just born into the world and learning to respond to requests.
+Express users might recognize the format of an incoming request and an outgoing response.
+Babies might recognize some of the letters (if they're really bright and have good eyes).
+Either way, [congratulations on your first Go web app!](https://s-media-cache-ak0.pinimg.com/736x/e8/f6/85/e8f68586c05e9c608bf08efa1daeb752.jpg)